 One way to reduce the mental and physical load during the Christmas season is preparing Christmas cookies in September.
-In this post, I’ll show you how to prepare Christmas cookies in September for more calm in December.
+In this post, I’ll show you how to prepare Christmas cookies in September.
+And enjoy calm in December.

 Trying to bake Christmas cookies has been quite a source of stress for me.
-Frankly, I can’t handle the never-ending bits of dough which have to be rolled out over and over and still only offer enough room to cut another 2½ cookies… So, for a few years, I skipped it altogether, but not without a pinch of regret, I might add.
+Frankly, I can’t handle the never-ending bits of dough which have to be rolled out over and over.
+So, for a few years, I skipped it altogether.

-Because who doesn’t dream of blissful cookie baking with the kids, while merrily singing Christmas songs with a sprinkle of picturesque snow in the background.
-While this dream might be unattainable in its perfection, there are ways to bake cookies in time for Christmas without getting stressed.
+But who doesn’t dream of blissful cookie baking with the kids?
+Merrily singing Christmas songs with a sprinkle of picturesque snow in the background?
+This dream might be unattainable in its perfection.
+But there are ways to bake cookies in time for Christmas without getting stressed.

 Cookie baking in the fall

 Cookie dough is usually a shortcrust dough which needs to chill.
 And this is what we will be using to our advantage.
 Simply remove part of the baking process from the Christmas season.

 You can freeze any cookie dough that requires chilling!
 Therefore, there’s no reason why you couldn’t prepare your Christmas cookies in autumn!

 There are different kinds of Christmas cookies, though.
 So I’ll give you guidelines to apply to your chosen recipe:

 Prepare the dough according to the recipe and use an ice-cream scoop to form dough balls.
 Place them on a lined baking tray or inside a lined casserole dish.

 Cover the sheet with cling film and place it in the freezer.
 After about 2 hours, move the frozen dough balls into a labeled freezer bag.